gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

-# VPS - Setting up your Ubuntu
+# Setting up your first Ubuntu VPS
-This Tutorial shows you how to secure your VPS.
-It is crucial to follow the best practices because you don't want to have an malicious actor in your account.
+This Tutorial shows you how to secure your VPS (Virtual Private Server).
+It is crucial to follow the best practices because you don't want to have a malicious actor in your account.

-At the moment this tutorial is only for Mac OS users.
 Tested with Ubuntu 18.04.

 First we want to check that our VPS host provides a console login without ssh.
 This is important because if we lock ouself out we lose the access to our VPS. **Warning**.
 Take this serious.
 You don't want to lock yourself out.
-If you mess up this configuration you no longer can access via ssh.
+If you mess up this configuration you can no longer access via ssh.
 No guarantee for this!
+And no guarantee for the tutorial.
+But it's not rocket science.
+I tested it on two different devices without conflicts.

 ## 1. Connecting to the VPS
 When you recieve your loggin data from the web host you usually get three important information: